ArtMin96/filament-jet/README.md

 ## Profile Management

-Laravel Filament Jet's profile management features are accessed by the user using the top-right user profile navigation dropdown menu.
+Filament Jet's profile management features are accessed by the user using the top-right user profile navigation dropdown menu.
 Filament Jet actions that allow the user to update their name, email address, and, optionally, their profile photo.

 ![Filament Jet profile information art](./art/profile-information.png)
 ![Filament Jet update password art](./art/update-password.png)